Shoeburyness: History

 The parish church of South Shoebury, St. Andrew was originally constructed in the 12th century under the control of Prittlewell Priory, with the West Tower being added in the 15th century and the South porch in the 16th century.
-The church was restored during the 19th century by renown architect Sir Charles Nicholson.
+The church was restored during the 19th century by renowned architect Sir Charles Nicholson.
 The manor house, known as South Shoebury Hall, is a medieval timber-framed house with an 18th-century brick frontage and other alterations.
 Other historical properties include Suttons, a Grade II listed manor house that was built in 1681, which is now on the most endangered list of Historic England.
 South Shoebury has also been called under is parish name of Shoebury Magna (in Latin Magna Shoberi) or Greater Shoebury.